konsumer/gif2oled/README.md

 I wanted to make an efficient splash screen that can start really early in pizero boot, on an OLED screen.

-This will generate the C code to do this.
+This will generate the C code to do this, as well as micropython code, and arduino code, for other targets.

 It can also generate code for micropython & arduino.